gumaerc-testorg/18-312-algebraic-combinatorics-spring-2009/content/courses/18-312-algebraic-combinatorics-spring-2009/sections/projects/_index.md

 21. Study further aspects of chip-firing games on graphs, possibly including the abelian sandpile model, the computation of critical groups of graphs, and G-parking functions.
 See for example chapters 13-14 of \[[GR01](#GR01)\].
 22. Alternatively, a study of classical parking functions and possibly their connections to (q, t)-Catalan numbers is another possible topic.
 23. Basics on Polytopes or specific examples such as Transportation and Birkhoff Polytopes, Cylic Polytopes, Associahedra, or Permutohedra.
 See for example \[[Zieg95](#Zieg95)\].
 Can also look at Ehrhart Reciprocity, see for example chapter 4 of \[[Sta86](#Sta86)\].
 24. Tilings.
 There are many results involving algebra.
 See also sections 7 and 8 of \[[BS](#BS)\].
-The reference ([PS - 1.6MB](http://math.mit.edu/~rstan/papers/tilings.pdf)) contains many further interesting results on tilings.
+The reference ({{% resource_link "0cd7f596-199a-4799-bada-0c13b01195a2" "PS - 1.6MB" %}}) contains many further interesting results on tilings.
 See Conway or Thurston for related material.
 25. Topics from Statisitical Mechanics such as Matching Enumeration, Pfaffians, the Ising Model, or aspects of the proof of the Alternating Sign Matrix Conjecture.
 26. Introduction to Cluster Algebras.
 Cluster algebras are quickly becoming a huge subject.
 Possible topics include descriptions of quivers and quiver mutation, classification of cluster algebras of finite type, or of small rank.
 27. The Gessel-Viennot theory of evaluation of determinants based on the combinatorics of involutions.
 A brief introduction appears in \[[Sta86](#Sta86), section 2.7\].
 Further references are \[[GV85](#GV85)\] and \[S-W, section 4.5\] (Stanton-White -Constructive Combinatorics).
 Chapter 4 of this latter reference contains some further applications of involutions.
 Krattenthaler \[[Kra99](#Kra99)\] which also contains beautiful determinantal identities connected to lattice paths.
 There is also a recent generalization of Gessel-Viennot theory due to K. Talaska \[[Tal08](#Tal08)\].